brandon-pereira/betterdo-ui/README.md

 # TODO
-- Critical css
+- Generate app manifest
-- JS can import css OR index OR critical
+- Rename `media` to `static`
-- minify html
+- Add more useful sass mixins
-- move to better html templater
+- Unit Testing (not sure if this should be up to the consumable to implement)